bitw1ze/memdump/README.md

 output/7668d000-7668f000.dump: your_password
 </pre>

-## What about Android?
+## Android

-You need the Android NDK with your platform's gcc binary in your PATH.
+To use on Android, you need the Android NDK with your platform's gcc binary in your PATH.
 Change architecture as needed.
 This may not work on all devices and OS versions, but it worked for me on Android 4.4 on an emulated and a real Nexus 4.
 You must run memdump as root.